Job Market Paper

 Working Paper

 Abstract: Brain development varies by gender, and cognitive processing differs across subject domains.
 However, the potential differential impact of age on academic performance across genders and subject domains, such as math and reading, remains underexplored.
-This study uses administrative data on public school students in North Carolina from third to eighth grade and provides the first evidence of distinct patterns of maturity growth across gender and subject areas.
-Across both math and reading, girls consistently show higher age-related gains than boys, suggesting faster maturity growth with age.
-Reading gains exceed those in math and decline more gradually, particularly for boys, whose reading growth remains relatively stable through middle school.
-Pooled estimates for grades three through eight reveal that age-related gains are more subject-specific for boys—showing a 46% larger effect in reading than in math—and more gender-differentiated in math, where girls experience a 38% greater effect than boys.
+This study uses administrative data on public school students in North Carolina from third to eighth grade and provides the first evidence of distinct patterns of returns to age across gender and subject areas.
+The instrumental variable estimates reveal that, across both math and reading, girls consistently show higher age-related gains than boys, suggesting faster maturity growth with age.
+Over the age range of 10 to 15, the gender gap in cumulative returns to age increases steadily, reaching 0.62 standard deviations in math and 0.17 in reading, favoring girls.
+However, unlike math, the gender gap in reading narrows substantially in middle school, and by grade 8, the age effect for boys marginally surpasses that for girls.

 Work in Progress